 For our retail client orders, price and cost are our most important consideration.
-However, in certain circumstances we may determine that other execution factors take precedence over immediate price and cost factors if they are instrumental in delivering the best possible overall result for clients.
-In 2018, we identified two instances where other criteria may have been given precedence over price and cost:
+However, in certain circumstances we may determine that other execution factors (e.g. specific instructions from the client, and order aggregation) take precedence over immediate:

+• price and cost factors if they are instrumental in delivering the best possible overall result for clients.